-Low maintenance, drought tolerant and long blooming, Coreopsis are work horses in a sunny flower border.
-Their common name, "Tickseed”, is supposedly for the seeds resemblance to ticks.
-That doesn't stop the birds from devouring them, if you leave the seed heads on during the winter.
+Low maintenance, drought-tolerant and long-blooming, Coreopsis are workhorses in a sunny flower border.
+Their common name, "Tickseed," is supposedly for the resemblance of the seeds to ticks.
+That doesn't stop the birds from devouring them if you leave the seed heads on during the winter.

 Light: Coreopsis will bloom best in full sun, but it can also be successfully grown in partial shade.
 The plants may get a bit lankier in partial shade, but they will adapt.
-In areas with intense dry, heat, plants may even prefer some afternoon shade.
+Plants may even prefer some afternoon shade in areas with intense dry heat.

-Temperature: Most of the perennial Coreopsis are hardy in USDA Hardiness Zones: 4-9.
+Temperature: Most perennial Coreopsis are hardy in USDA Hardiness Zones: 4-9.

-Soil: They are very easy to grow and are not particular about soil quality or soil pH.
+Soil: They are very easy to grow and are not particular about soil quality or pH.

 Fertilizer: Fertilization of growing Coreopsis is not needed, and too much fertilizer may limit flower production.

 Although they are rugged plants, they don't tend to live more than 3 to 5 years.
-A decrease in flowering is a signal it is time to divide the plants or plant some new ones from seed.
+A decrease in flowering is a signal, and it is time to divide the plants or plant some new ones from seed.

 Pests and Diseases

-For the most part, Coreopsis grow problem free.
-In damp seasons they many fall prey to snails and slugs and fungal diseases can affect them.
+For the most part, Coreopsis plants grow problem-free.
+In wet seasons they many fall prey to snails, and slugs and fungal diseases can affect them.
 To avoid these problems as much as possible, give them plenty of air circulation and plant them in full sun.